 “As student numbers increase, we will be purchasing more lockers and are keen to keep them all the same.”

-Are you a school facility manager looking to refresh your school in 2021 by introducing new lockers?
+Are you a school facility manager looking to refresh your school by introducing new lockers?
 Call Premier Lockers on 1300 202 557, or email firstname.lastname@example.org, and let’s work together to find the best solution for your school.